maxrunsoftware/jezeljava/README.md

-# Jezel Job Scheduling Engine
+# Jezel Job Scheduling Engine (Java)

-Jezel is a Job Scheduling Engine for managing groups of simple actions such as SQL ETL operations and report generation and email.
+Jezel is a Java Job Scheduling Engine for managing groups of simple actions such as SQL ETL operations and report generation and email.